amnagrawal/blog_code/_posts/2023-05-11-first-post.md

 author: grizzlybear
 paginate: false
 ---
-\

 Hi everyone!
-Thanks for stopping by on this blog and I really appreciate you taking your time out to read it.
+Thanks for stopping by on my blog.
+I really appreciate you taking your time out to read it.
-Since this is the first post, I would like to give you a bit of a background as to how I got to this blog.
+Since this is the first post, I would like to give you a background as to how I got to this blog.

 At the time of starting to build this, I was in transition phase of my career - from software engineer to quant researcher.
 But since I have spent many years as a software engineer, I didn't want to lose ground on those set of skills.